Residual Back Projection With Untrained Neural Networks: Experiments and Results

+It is worth mentioning that we have also tried other forward and back projection methods, including lookup table~\cite{ha2017look}, box spline~\cite{zhang2019box}, and separable footprint~\cite{long20103d}.
+The experiments show that the reconstruction accuracy of the RBP-DIP algorithm indeed varies depending on the accuracy of the chosen projection operator, but it is always significantly higher than that of conventional IR and DIP algorithms using the same projection operator.

+The aforementioned neural networks are implemented in Python with the PyTorch library.
+The RMSProp algorithm serves as the optimizer, with a learning rate set to $1 \times 10^{-4}$, which decreases by a factor of $0.9$ every $250$ iterations.
+The hyperparameters utilized in the RBP-DIP framework are assigned the values $n_s = 250$, and $n_c = 10$.
+We have tried using methods such as uniform, normal, Xavier uniform, and Xavier normal distributions for network parameter initialization but found no significant differences.
+Therefore, the experiments in our paper all used PyTorch's default uniform initialization method.

-It is worth mentioning that each pre-trained model is retrained for different settings such as the number of views, projection angular range, and noise level.
-Furthermore, test images (but not validation images) are used directly to evaluate the pre-trained models during the training process.
-Although impractical in the real world, this guarantees that the best reconstruction results of the test images can be obtained.
+It is worth mentioning that each pre-trained model is retrained for different settings such as the number of views, and projection angular range.
+Moreover, during the training procedure, test images are employed for the direct assessment of the pre-trained models, while validation images are not utilized in this context.
+Although this training strategy is normally unreasonable, the purpose of our experiment is not to train a stable pre-trained model.
+Instead, it is to show that in our experiments, the best performance a neural network can achieve on test images is still far below expectations.